anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

-Paul Adams provided the inspiration that got me (Scott) started working on Anathema plugins, which led inevitably to the current work, with his creation of new plugins to support Anathema, and his sterling work on the new plugins for 1.4.2 (and getting us pointed in the right direction for future expansions).
+Paul Adams provided the inspiration that got me (Scott) started working on Anathema plugins, which led inevitably to the current work, with his creation of new plugins to support Anathema, and his sterling work on the new plugins for 1.4.2 and 1.5.0 (and getting us pointed in the right direction for future expansions).

 Thanks also to Rob Rutherford and Eric Astor, without whom 1.4.2 probably wouldn't have gotten done in 2010.
 Their knowledge of Java and Eclipse has been invaluable.